 As Docent Trubetzkoy taught Sanskrit, but soon turned to Slavic.
 He was famous of his phonological theory and an early proponent of areal linguistics.
 His long time interest was the reconstruction of the development from IE to Proto-Slavic and from this to modern languages.
 In the late 1920s he turned to phonology and the Prague school.
 Sharply criticized Nazis.

-Publications: wrote much on Slavic, also on Fenno-Ugrian and Caucasian languages.
+Publications: Wrote much on Slavic, also on Finno-Ugrian and Caucasian languages.

 – Grundzüge der Phonologie.
 271 p.
 Travaux du Cercle Linguistique de Prague 7.
 Prague 1939, English Principles of Phonology.
 Transl.
 Chr.
 A. M. Baltaxe.
 16+344 p.
 Berkeley – L.A.
 1969, also in French and Russian.